AR-js-org/AR.js-Docs/docs/marker-based.md

 **TL:DR**

-- Hiro Marker is the default one, not very useful.
+- Hiro Marker is the default one, not very useful actually
 - Barcode markers are auto-generated markers, from matrix computations.
 Learn more on the above articles on how to use them.
 If you need the full list of barcode markers, [here it is](https://github.com/nicolocarpignoli/artoolkit-barcode-markers-collection)
 - Pattern markers are custom ones, created starting from an image (very simple, hight contrast), loaded by the user.

 ⚡️ You can create your Pattern Markers with this [tool](https://ar-js-org.github.io/AR.js/three.js/examples/marker-training/examples/generator.html).
+It will generate an image to scan and a `.patt` file, to be loaded on the AR.js web app, in order for it to recognise the marker when running.

 ### How to choose good images for Pattern Markers

 Markers have a black border and high contrast shapes.
 Lately, we have added also white border markers with black background, altough the classic ones, with black border, behave better.

-Here's an article explaining all good practice on how to choose good markers, and also images to be used to generate custom markers: [10 tips to enhance your AR.js app](https://medium.com/chialab-open-source/10-tips-to-enhance-your-ar-js-app-8b44c6faffca).
+Here's an article explaining all good practice on how to choose good images to be used to generate custom markers: [10 tips to enhance your AR.js app](https://medium.com/chialab-open-source/10-tips-to-enhance-your-ar-js-app-8b44c6faffca).

 ### API Reference for Marker Based